Aliases for SHMT2 Gene

 GeneCards Summary for SHMT2 Gene

 SHMT2 (Serine Hydroxymethyltransferase 2 (Mitochondrial)) is a Protein Coding gene.
-Diseases associated with SHMT2 include pyridoxine deficiency.
-Among its related pathways are Carbon metabolism and Metabolism.
+Diseases associated with SHMT2 include pyridoxine deficiency and neural tube defects.
+Among its related pathways are Metabolism and Carbon metabolism.
 GO annotations related to this gene include identical protein binding and pyridoxal phosphate binding.
 An important paralog of this gene is SHMT1.